-APPENDIX P: SERVICE BACKLOGS EXPERIENCED BY THE COMMUNITY WHERE ANOTHER SPHERE OF GOVERNMENT IS RESPONSIBLE FOR SERVICE PROVISION not the municipality acts on agen Service and locations Scale of backlogs Impact of backlogs General health services - Gouda The facility is too small and is located in a semi-detached house.
+APPENDIX P: SERVICE BACKLOGS EXPERIENCED BY THE COMMUNITY WHERE ANOTHER SPHERE OF GOVERNMENT IS RESPONSIBLE FOR SERVICE PROVISION

+Service backlogs experienced by the community where another sphere of government is the service provider (whether or not the municipality acts on agency basis) Service and locations Scale of backlogs Impact of backlogs Clinics: General health services - Gouda The facility is too small and is located in a semi-detached house.
 Facility inadequate to serve all the people who require services and not conducive to dispensary services.
 General Health services - Windmeul- Paarl The facility is too small and cannot serve all the needs of the people in this rural farming area.
 No doctor.
 Only referrals from general health nurse.
 Facility inadequate to serve all the people who require services and not conducive to dispensary services.
 Mbekweni CDC Centre- Mbekweni The facility is too small and cannot serve all the needs of the people who require general health services.
 Facility inadequate to serve all the people who require services and not conducive to dispensary services.
 Soetendal Clinic - Wellington The facility is too small and cannot serve all the needs of the people who require general health services.
 Facility inadequate to serve all the people who require services and not conducive to dispensary services.
 Housing: Total Informal Settlement Drakenstein Municipality.
 4,428 Increase in the erection of illegal structures.
 Overcrowding in Municipal rental stock.
 Scarcity of well-located land.
 Insufficient funding.
 Increase of evictions.
 Cause of serious social problems.
 18,904 active applications + 108 officials and workers that are not captured on the provincial database.
 18,981 cancellations Electrification Department Of Energy Grant Funding for electrification of 20,684 Informal and Backyard dwellers.
 Grant funding has been limited to amounts sufficient to electrify +/- 450 services annually.
 In addition no funding has been available to address back yard dwellers who require electrical services.
-Licensing and Testing Centre: N/A D Reservoirs: N/A 11/11 Schools (Primary and High): N/A Consider Colde Sports fields: Sports facility in Fairyland As part of the VPUU project, the Community Services Only one soccer field is currently available for the following
+Licensing and Testing Centre: N/A , Reservoirs: N/A Schools (Primary and High): N/A Cnonta fields Sports fields: Sports facility in Fairyland As part of the VPUU project, the Community Services Only one soccer field is currently available for the following